About the Legislative Drafting Office

 Training manual for instructing officers

-The Legislative Drafting Office runs regular training courses on how to instruct the drafter and has written a manual giving further guidance on writing drafting instructions and the legislation-making process in Jersey more generally.
+The Legislative Drafting Office runs regular training courses for government policy officers on how to give instructions to our drafters.
+We have written a manual giving further guidance on writing drafting instructions and the legislation making process in Jersey more generally.